math4youbyusgroupillinois/walmart-cla-mubu/walmart-cla-individual.md

 shall be effective unless in writing and signed by the party against whom the modification, amendment, or waiver is to be asserted.

-Individual Contributor Signature:
+Individual Contributor Signature: Eric Hilary Smith

-Signature:
+Signature: Eric Hilary Smith

-Date:
+Date: 03/18/2026

-Name (print):
+Name (print):  Eric Hilary Smith

-Github Username:
+Github Username:  erichilarysmithsr

 Email: